basillatif/lmu-cmsi-386/homework3/written-exercises.md

 ## Problem 2

 The first declaration recognizes that a is a pointer to a location index n in the array.

 The second declaration creates a pointer b of type double that points to an array of size n.

 The third declaration creates a pointer c of type double that points to a location index n in an array and calls the function that is existent at the index.

+## Problem 3

+F is a pointer to a function that takes in 2 arguments.
+THe first argument is a pointer to an anonymous function that takes in a double and an array of doubles and returns a double.
+The second argument is a double. \*f is called with multiple arguments, the first being a double